YuelongGuo/floydhub.fast.ai/README.md

 This is an examle of how to setup instance on floydhub to run lesson 1 (currently with the sample dataset) of the awesome deep learning course available at http://course.fast.ai/.

 ## Set up floydhub account and working directory
-First, you'll need a floydhub account and install floyd CLI.
+First, you'll need a floydhub account and have the floyd CLI installed.
 Follow their online instruction at https://www.floydhub.com/welcome.

-Next, you'll want to create a local working directory in your local computer.
-I purposely emphasise the word local here is because to my understanding, floydhub will initiate new instance everytime base on your working directory content.
-All files in this directory will be uploaded to the floydhub cloud instance when you do <code> floyd run </code> (explained in details later).
+Next, you'll want to create a working directory in your local computer.
+All files in this directory will be uploaded to the floydhub cloud instance when you do <code> floyd run </code> (explained in detail later).

 <pre><code>
 mkdir ~/Projects/